m1kr0ch1p/PrysmTelegram/README.md

    ```

 ## Usage Instructions
-To run inTelligram, follow these steps:
+To run PrysmTelegram, follow these steps:

 1. Open your command line interface (CLI).
-2. Navigate to the directory where inTelligram is located.
+2. Navigate to the directory where PrysmTelegram is located.
 3. Execute the main script:
    ```bash
    $ python start.py